hsghori/CS-Notes/artificial_intelligence_notes.md

 - Constraints can be unary (restriction on one variable), binary (restriction between two variables), or higher order.
 - Applying standard search to CSP
-	- Iinitial State: Nothing has been assigned.
+	- Initial State: Nothing has been assigned.
 	- Current State: defined by values assigned (is a partial assignment of values).
 	- Successor function: assign k value to an unassigned variabl.
 	- Goal Test: tests if the current assignment is complete and satisfies all constraints.
 - Using this approach we could apply BFS, DFS, UCS, or A* search to a CSP.
-  However, these are very iniefficient on their own.
-Consider the map coloring case - the successor function of a standard search problem doesn't consider the restrictins of a CSP.
+  However, these are very inefficient on their own.
+Consider the map coloring case - the successor function of a standard search problem doesn't consider the restrictions of a CSP.
 So using one of these algorithms would (generally) require traversing the entire search tree.
 - Backtracking Search
-	- Assign one variabel at a time
+	- Assign one variable at a time
 	- Check constraints as you go.

 	```